BTG Begbies Traynor

 1. Check the exact balance with your accountant.
 Many of the directors we speak to don’t know the current figure, and in our experience, it’s almost always higher than they expect.

-3. Stop withdrawing if the company is struggling.
-Continuing to draw down your DLA while the company is in financial difficulty can significantly increase your personal exposure, including the risk of wrongful trading claims.
+3. Stop withdrawing money if the company is struggling.
+Continuing to take out of your director's loan account while the company is in financial difficulty can increase your personal exposure, including the risk of wrongful trading claims.

 4. Speak to a licensed insolvency practitioner early.
-The earlier you get advice, the more options are available.
-Once a liquidator is appointed, the window for negotiation narrows significantly.
+The earlier you get advice, the more options are available, making it more likely for a workable solution to be found.

-The issue of overdrawn director loan accounts, particularly in the context of a company becoming insolvent can be complicated by a variety of factors, not the least of which can be the potential tax implications.
+The issue of overdrawn director loan accounts, particularly in the context of a company becoming insolvent can be extremely complex.

 Whatever your circumstances, getting timely advice is crucial.
 An overdrawn directors’ loan account doesn’t have to lead to personal bankruptcy, but the earlier you speak to someone, the more we can do to help you manage the situation.
 Call your nearest BTG Begbies Traynor office to arrange a free, confidential consultation.
 We speak to directors in your position every day, and we’ll give you an honest, clear picture of where you stand.